symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 According to the [*AP Styleguide*](https://www.apstylebook.com/ap_stylebook/middle-east), the term *Middle East* “generally applies to southwest Asia west of Pakistan and Afghanistan (Iran, Iraq, Israel, Kuwait, Jordan, Lebanon, Oman, Bahrain, Qatar, Saudi Arabia, Syria, the eastern part of Turkey known as Asia Minor, United Arab Emirates and Yemen), and northeastern Africa (Egypt and Sudan).”
 AP says that “[s]ome consider Libya and other Arabic-speaking countries of the Maghreb to be part of the region.”

-The AP does not use the acronym *MENA*. [*The Diversity Style Guide*](https://www.diversitystyleguide.com/glossary/mena-middle-eastern-or-north-african/) defines it as an “[a]bbreviation for the region known as the Middle East and North Africa.”
-[The Office of the United States Trade Representative](#:~:text=MENA%20countries%20consist%20of%20Algeria,United%20Arab%20Emirates%20and%20Yemen.) counts as part of *MENA* Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates and Yemen.
+The AP does not use the acronym *MENA*. [*The Diversity Style Guide*](https://www.diversitystyleguide.com/glossary/mena-middle-eastern-or-north-african/) defines *MENA* as an “[a]bbreviation for the region known as the Middle East and North Africa.”
+[The Office of the United States Trade Representative](https://ustr.gov/countries-regions/europe-middle-east/middle-east/north-africa#:~:text=MENA%20countries%20consist%20of%20Algeria,United%20Arab%20Emirates%20and%20Yemen.) counts as part of *MENA* Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates and Yemen.

-The Diversity Style Guide says: “People of MENA descent can mark ‘White, including Middle Eastern’ or ‘some other race’ on [U.S.] Census forms.
+*The Diversity Style Guide* says: “People of MENA descent can mark ‘White, including Middle Eastern’ or ‘some other race’ on [U.S.] Census forms.
 Use *Middle Eastern or North African descent* on first reference.” (see **White**)

 ### migration